rachelcluke/hygge-houseplants/README.md

   - A typical component of e-commerce websites are a 'Returns & Refunds' form/ section within the User Profile.
 This could be a future implementation to improve the users' experience instead of having to send a message via Facebook to the company.

+- Save Payment Methods to Profile

+  - Depending on the user's browser, that is the only way that they can currently save their payment card details.
+If the stored payment data were to be cached (with user's permission) at the checkout page that would be a more seamless user experience.

 - Complete any outstanding [user stories](#testing-user-stories)

 \